-Hubert H. Humphrey Fellowship Program
+The Hubert H. Humphrey Fellowship Program

 The program combines graduate level course work at prestigious American universities with professional internships at leading American institutions, with the objective of developing leadership skills to contribute to DRC’s national development.
 The fellowship covers travel costs, tuition, medical insurance, monthly maintenance and educational materials.
 The program does not provide financial support for accompanying dependents.

-At least one letter of recommendation should be from a former professor or academic and one from a current or former employer.
+At least one letter of recommendation should be from a current employer and one from a former professor or academic.
 Official translations are required for non-English degrees and transcripts.
 Before completing the application, candidates should research and have a clear idea of programs offered by American universities in his or her desired field of study.

 Applicants must list IIE as a recipient of test scores.
-For TOEFL (and GRE if required), the IIE code is 9616.
+For TOEFL (and GRE if required), the IIE code is 2326.

-Any questions you have concerning the Hubert H. Humphrey Fellowship Program should be directed to the U.S. Embassy by email at KinshasaExchange@state.gov.
+Any questions you have concerning the Hubert H Humphrey Fellowship Program should be directed to the U.S. Embassy by email at KinshasaExchange@state.gov.